kevvlvl/micronaut-k8s/README.md

 ### GraalVM application

-_Note_: Ensure you have docker installed and setup before proceeding
+_Note_: Ensure you have docker before proceeding

 Build a GraalVM Native image containerised in Docker